Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step2.md

 <pre class="file" data-filename="playbook.yml"><blockquote>

 # MySQL
   - name: Install MySQL
     apt: name={{item}} state=present
     with_items:
-    - mysql-server-5.6
+      - mysql-server
       - python-mysqldb

 </blockquote></pre>

 2\.
-Now, you should run `vagrant provision` now to install all of the PHP and MySQL packages.
+Now, you should run Ansible now, to install all of the PHP and MySQL packages.
 It may take a few minutes, but it should complete successfully.

+`ansible-playbook -i 'localhost,' -c local playbook.yml`{{execute HOST1}}

+>Note: Don't be discouraged if it doesn't run successfully the first time.
+Gi back, check your code, run it again, and if you still can't get it, alert your instructor.

 #### [Optional] MySQL Security
 Ansible installs MySQL with an empty root password and leaves some of the test databases accessible to anonymous users.

+>Note: Do not attempt this section, unless otherwise instructed, or this is your second time through.

 1\.
 To change the default password, you need to generate a password to use.
 To do this, you can use the `openssl` utility to generate a 15-character password.
 Add the following to your playbook:

 <pre class="file" data-filename="playbook.yml"><blockquote>

   - name: Generate new root password
     command: openssl rand -hex 7
     register: mysql_new_root_pass

 </blockquote></pre>